gnarayan/WDmodel/docs/installation.rst

 2. Install everything:
 ~~~~~~~~~~~~~~~~~~~~~~

  a.
 Create a new environment from specification (Preferred!
-All dependecies resolved!)
+All dependencies resolved!)

     .. code-block:: console